mvanbraeckel/PostgreSQL_3530/README.md

 - NOTE: `a3data.sql` first drops the tables and then creates them (checks existence in both cases still)
   - This makes it useful for clearing data from other scripts to reset the database
 - Assumption: Unless otherwise stated, assume nothing has changed from the database before running the script / example input output
+  - In other words, assume that `\i a3data.sql` occurs before the rest for all input output examples below (unless I specify otherwise)
 - Assumption: vendor `vbalance` represents money the vendor has
 - Assumption: customer `cbalance` represents money owed to their credit card
+- Assumption: wherever it applies, either displaying info using `raise notice` or `return` (table) are both acceptable
+- Assumption: as long as all the desired information is displayed, any format and/or order is acceptable

 ## How to Use